Gyoza no Ousama

 About Gyoza no Ousama

-Gyoza no Ousama in Tokyo is a casual venue with a verified price range of JPY 1,000–1,999.
-Its confirmed public details are relatively limited, so the safest way to plan a visit is around the basics: price, opening hours, dress code, its confirmed 2024 recognition in Tabelog's Dumplings category.
+Gyoza no Ousama in Tokyo is a casual venue with a price range of JPY 1,000–1,999.
+Its public details are relatively limited, so the safest way to plan a visit is around the basics: price, opening hours, dress code, its 2024 recognition in Tabelog's Dumplings category.

-Gyoza no Ousama appears on the Tabelog 100 - Dumplings - 2024 list, which is the verified accolade.
-Beyond that recognition, specific claims about the menu, seating style, reservation policy, service format, or individual dishes are not confirmed here and should not be treated as guaranteed.
-The practical appeal is straightforward: a verified JPY 1,000–1,999 price range for a Tokyo venue with dumpling-category recognition.
+Gyoza no Ousama appears on the Tabelog 100 - Dumplings - 2024 list.
+The practical appeal is straightforward: a JPY 1,000–1,999 price range for a Tokyo venue with dumpling-category recognition.

-The verified hours are Monday, Wednesday, Thursday, Friday from 11:15 AM–2:30 PM and 4–8 PM; Saturday and Sunday from 11:15 AM–8 PM; and Tuesday closed.
-Because no verified reservation or seating details are available here, plan with flexibility and check current operating details before going.
+The hours are Monday, Wednesday, Thursday, Friday from 11:15 AM–2:30 PM and 4–8 PM; Saturday and Sunday from 11:15 AM–8 PM; and Tuesday closed.
+Plan with flexibility and check current operating details before going.

 Tokyo context and logistics

-For Tokyo diners comparing options, Gyoza no Ousama stands out primarily for its JPY 1,000–1,999 price range, casual dress code, confirmed 2024 Tabelog Dumplings recognition.
-Specific details such as payment methods, take-out, station access, seating capacity, drinks are not verified in the available data, so they should be confirmed directly before a visit.
+For Tokyo diners comparing options, Gyoza no Ousama stands out primarily for its JPY 1,000–1,999 price range, casual dress code, 2024 Tabelog Dumplings recognition.
+Details such as payment methods, take-out, station access, seating capacity, drinks should be confirmed directly before a visit.

 The verdict: consider Gyoza no Ousama if you want a casual Tokyo meal in the JPY 1,000–1,999 range and are interested in a venue recognized by Tabelog 100 - Dumplings - 2024.
 Skip it only if you need confirmed details in advance about reservations, seating, menu items, or service format.
 For broader planning, our full Tokyo restaurants guide covers other dining options in the city.